hariKarthic/react-es6-inbrowser/README.md

-## React ES6 In Browser Transilation
+## React ES6 In Browser Transpilation

-Wondering how to use react jlt without having to worry about webpack and other transpilation stuff, just use **babel and gulp** !
+Run react ES6 without a node environment to piggy back on for transpilation.